On the Disconnect Between Theory and Practice of Neural Networks: Limits of the NTK Perspective: Neural Tangent Kernel Theory

-For most architectures, an analytical/efficient-to-evaluate expression for the NTK is not known.\footnote{A fully connected neural network with ReLU activations being a notable exception \citep{lee2018deepgp}.} Therefore in practice, the finite-width NTK \(\Kentk^\vtheta \approx \Kntk\) is used as an approximation.
+An analytical/efficient-to-evaluate expression for the NTK is not always tractable.\footnote{A fully connected neural network with ReLU activations being a notable exception \citep{lee2018deepgp}.} Therefore in practice, the finite-width NTK \(\Kentk_\vtheta \approx \Kntk\) is used as an approximation.
 However as \cref{fig:one} illustrates, the prediction of a finite-width NN and the associated uncertainty given by the empirical NTK can be very different from the network's theoretical infinite-width limit.
 Therefore, making assumptions based on the kernel regime can potentially be misleading.